isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-08-18-post-Devil's Ivy.md

 <section>
   <h4>Growing:</h4>
 	<p>This plant is hardy and easy to grow. <a href="/page-index/horticulture-techniques/fertilising/">Fertilise</a> every other month with a weak liquid balanced fertiliser or apply slow-release fertiliser to encourage more leaves.
 It is important to <a href="/page-index/horticulture-techniques/pruning/">prune</a> the stems back every now and then to encourage a bushier growth.
 Wipe down the leaves with a soft rag to remove dust deposited to prevent pests such as <a href="/page-index/pests/spider-mites/">spider mites</a>.
-As with all potted plants, regular repotting once a year will prevent it from becoming root bound.</p>
+As with all potted plants, regular repotting once a year will prevent it from becoming <a href="/page-index/plant-problems/root-bound/">root bound</a>.</p>
 	<br>
 </section>